Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/lighting_rigs.rst

 Somewhere in the macabre spectrum is a hard spot on the floor shining upward.
 For fun, grab a flashlight, head into the bathroom and close the door.
 Turn out the light and hold the flashlight under your chin, pointing up.
 Look in the mirror and turn it on.
-Ghoulies!
-Don't blame me for nightmares, and I hope you get the point: lighting, *even* with a single light, varying the intensity, location and direction, changes *everything* in a scene.
+From this you can see that lighting, *even* with a single light, varying the intensity, location and direction, changes *everything* in a scene.

 Use this rig, with *Environment Lighting* light